Erysam/siteAzurOceanRe/README.md

 Cela m'a permis de me remettre à PHP, javascript et HTML.

-Fictitious boats rental site for boaters and boat owners.
+Fictitious boat rental site for boaters and boat owners.
-I sail, and I wanted to create this project, 2 years ago to pass a UV 'IT project' at the CNAM Paris.
+I sail, and I wanted to create this project 2 years ago to pass an 'IT project' assignment and earn academic credit at CNAM Paris.
 I reworked it because it was very messy and terribly badly organized.
 The code was absolutely infamous with nonsense and repetitions (even worse than now haha).
-This enabled me to get back into PHP, javascript and HTML.
+This allowed me to get back into PHP, JavaScript, and HTML.

 Sitio web fictivo de alquiler de barcos para navegantes y propietarios de barcos.
 Navego todos los años un mes en verano, y He creado este proyecto, hace 2 años para pasar una asignatura 'proyecto informatico' en el CNAM Paris.